Iowa-class battleship: Armor

-Like all battleships, the Iowas carried heavy armor protection against shellfire and bombs with significant underwater protection against torpedoes.
+The Iowas carried heavy armor protection against shellfire and bombs with significant underwater protection against torpedoes.
 The Iowas' "all-or-nothing" armor scheme was largely modeled on that of the preceding South Dakota class, and designed to give a zone of immunity against fire from 16-inch/45-caliber guns between 18000 and 30000 yd away.
 The protection system consists of Class A face-hardened Krupp cemented (K.C.) armor and Class B homogeneous Krupp-type armor; furthermore, special treatment steel (STS), a high-tensile structural steel with armor properties comparable to Class B, was extensively used in the hull plating to increase protection.

 The citadel consisting of the magazines and engine rooms was protected by an STS outer hull plating 1.5 in thick and a Class A armor belt 12.1 in thick mounted on 0.875 in STS backing plate; the armor belt is sloped at 19 degrees, equivalent to 17.3 in of vertical class B armor at 19,000 yards.
 The armor belt extends to the triple bottom, where the Class B lower portion tapers to 1.62 in.
 The ends of the armored citadel are closed by 11.3 in vertical Class A transverse bulkheads for Iowa and New Jersey.
 The transverse bulkhead armor on Missouri and Wisconsin was increased to 14.5 in; this extra armor provided protection from raking fire directly ahead, which was considered more likely given the high speed of the Iowas.
 The deck armor consists of a 1.5 in STS weather deck, a combined 6 in Class B and STS main armor deck, and a 0.63 in STS splinter deck.
 Over the magazines, the splinter deck is replaced by a 1 in STS third deck that separates the magazine from the main armored deck.
 The powder magazine rooms are separated from the turret platforms by a pair of 1.5-inch STS annular bulkheads under the barbettes for flashback protection.
 The installation of armor on the Iowas also differed from those of earlier battleships in that the armor was installed while the ships were still "on the way" rather than after the ships had been launched.

 The Iowas had heavily protected main battery turrets, with 19.5 in Class B and STS face, 9.5 in Class A sides, 12 in Class A rear, and 7.25 in Class B roof.
 The turret barbettes' armor is Class A with 17.3 in abeam and 11.6 in facing the centerline, extending down to the main armor deck.
 The conning tower armor is Class B with 17.3 in on all sides and 7.25 in on the roof.
 The secondary battery turrets and handling spaces were protected by 2.5 in of STS.
 The propulsion shafts and steering gear compartment behind the citadel had considerable protection, with 13.5 in Class A side strake and 5.6-6.2 in roof.